manuelstofer/repo/Readme.md

 Repo provides a backend for MongoDB and one implementing an in-memory storage.
 The in-memory backend can be used for development and as a mock for unit tests.

-It assumes that only repo accesses the database.
+The MongoDB backend assumes that only repo accesses the database.
 It won't provide real-time updates for objects changed in other ways.